Skip to main content

 Who should stay in Arc 1800?

-Arc 1800 is the resort to come to if you’re looking for a lively ski destination with lots of nightlife, ski shops, bars, restaurants and other amenities.
-The resort is made up of four pedestrian villages: Le Chantel, Le Charvet, Les Villards and Charmettoger – the latter of which offers the most attractive style of accommodation.
 With a good selection of hotels, chalets and apartment-style accommodation on offer here, there is something for everyone in Arc 1800 if you like being at the heart of the action (both on and off the piste).

 Les Arcs 1950

-Arc 1950: Pedestrianised village with traditional mountain feel
+Arc 1950: pedestrianised with traditional mountain feel

-Of all the Les Arcs ski resorts, Arc 1950 was built the most recently, yet it has a traditional mountain feel.
-The village was created by Intrawest who developed several North American ski destinations such as Whistler and Copper Mountain and was completed in 2007.
+The village was created by Intrawest, who developed several North American ski destinations such as Whistler and Copper Mountain and was completed in 2007.

 Who should stay in Arc 1950?

 Quiet in the evenings, Arc 1950 is best suited to families with young children who are looking for modern, convenient and spacious apartment accommodation in an attractive alpine setting.
-All accommodation is ski-in/ski out, the centre is pedestrianised, and the resort puts on a lot of post-skiing, family-focused entertainment during the winter season.

 Chilling out in Les Arcs

-Arc 2000: Direct and easy piste access
+Arc 2000: direct and easy piste access

 The highest of the villages in the area, Arc 2000 offers unparalleled access to the surrounding mountains and snow-sure slopes.